karma-runner/karma/docs/config/01-configuration-file.md

 **Default:** `true`

-**Description:** Whether or not Karma or any browsers should raise an error when an inavlid SSL certificate is found.
+**Description:** Whether or not Karma or any browsers should raise an error when an invalid SSL certificate is found.

 ## reportSlowerThan